koreachain/typosquatting-browser-extension/README.md

 ## 🙏 Acknowledgements

-- 99% of this extension was made by claude.ai
+- Initial release of this extension was made 99% by claude.ai
 - Everyone who has contributed to the project

 ---